 RRI maintains a policy of structuring its financial assets to be available as its general expenditures, liabilities and other obligations come due.
 In addition, RRI invests cash in excess of weekly requirements in short- and long-term investments.
 Available investments represent funds within the investment portfolio that are not donor-restricted or boarddesignated.
-As of December 31, 2023 and 2022, investments in the amount of \$1,165,731 and \$1,382,136, respectively, represent funds that are donor restricted for purpose or time and investments in the amount of \$2,511,978 and \$2,259,788, respectively, represent donor-restricted funds to be held in perpetuity.
-As of December 31, 2023 and 2022, RRI has a board-designated endowment of \$449,478 and \$393,877, respectively.
+As of December 31, 2024 and 2023, investments in the amount of \$1,158,611 and \$1,165,731, respectively, represent funds that are donor restricted for purpose or time and investments in the amount of \$2,614,842 and \$2,511,978, respectively, represent donor-restricted funds to be held in perpetuity.
+As of December 31, 2024 and 2023, RRI has a board-designated endowment of \$476,421 and \$449,478, respectively.
 The boarddesignated endowment funds have the objective of providing a subsidy for programs and a reserve for future financial needs.
-In addition to this, as of December 31, 2023 and 2022, RRI has a board-designated balance of \$143,206 and \$143,206, respectively, for the Riverfront Innovation Fund.
+In addition to this, as of December 31, 2024 and 2023, RRI has a board-designated balance of \$143,206 for the Riverfront Innovation Fund.
 With approval of the board, these funds could be drawn upon in the event of financial distress or an immediate liquidity need.
 A significant portion of RRI's funding is based on reimbursement after expenditures are made, which can result in large fluctuations in the cash balance.
-RRI maintains an agreement with a company which allows RRI to borrow money for up to 70% of its unrestricted investment balance, collateralized by its investment securities, that it could draw upon in the event of an unanticipated liquidity need.
-Management does not intend to borrow against the restricted investment balances.